-Like the Technical Assistance (TA) Grants from round one in 2018, the Natural Resources Conservation Service (NRCS) has entered into an agreement with NACD to provide funding to further enhance conservation district technical assistance across the nation.
-A significant portion of the granted funds will be awarded directly to conservation districts to hire staff where additional capacity is needed to improve customer service and reduce workload pressure.
+Like the Technical Assistance (TA) Grants from round one in 2018, the Natural Resources Conservation Service (NRCS) entered into a second agreement with NACD to continue to provide funding to enhance conservation district technical assistance across the nation.
+Again, the goal was for most of the grant funds to be directed to the districts within state and territory priority areas to hire staff where additional capacity is needed to improve customer service and reduce workload pressure.

 Conservation District Map